 Session times work on a first-come, first-served basis, and booking commences from 8:30 am.
 Once triage is full for the day, you will be asked to phone or return the next day.
 Triage sessions are held between 9.00 am and 12.00 pm, Monday to Friday.

 You can book an appointment with the triage counsellor via phone on (08) 9266 7850.
 Your actual session will be face-to-face.
 Let us know if you cannot attend face-to-face because you are living outside of Perth, are on placement, have work commitments, you’re unwell, or you have travel restrictions.
 We may be able to provide you with a phone triage appointment if you fall into one of these categories.

-Once you have an appointment booked you will be asked to complete a registration form, to read and agree with the our confidentiality statement.
+Once you have an appointment booked you will be asked to complete a registration form, to read and agree with our confidentiality statement.

 There are different counselling services available in Kalgoorlie.
 We encourage you to contact one of the below health services or local mental health practitioners.

-You’re also welcome to contact the Student Wellbeing Advisory Service or the Counselling Service at the Perth Campus (see details above) for assistance in arranging a referral or, in the case of the Counselling Service, to make an appointment to receive phone or Skype counselling.
+You’re also welcome to contact the Student Wellbeing Advisory Service or the Counselling Service at the Perth Campus (see details above) for assistance in arranging a referral or, in the case of the Counselling Service, to make an appointment to receive phone or online counselling.

 We offer a free, confidential counselling service to all enrolled regional students.
 The service can be provided face-to-face, online via Skype or over the phone – depending what is possible for you as the student.
 To arrange an appointment please call our reception on +61 8 9266 7850 or email email@example.com.